ianozsvald/featherweight_web_api/README.md

 * Make it easy to experiment with R&D code by serving it as a web-based API
 * Specification-less function registration
 * Provision of useful error messages at run-time to diagnose issues
+* Automatic conversion of text arguments to floats by default (can be disabled during registration)

 Example: